robotamer/robotamer.github.com/md/GoTamer/Mail.md

 GoTamer Mail
 ============

-GoTamer Mail is a simple interface to the Go SMTP package
+Simplifies the interface to the go smtp package, and creates a pipe for mail queuing.

 	package main

 	import "gotamer/mail" // bitbucket.org/gotamer/mail if you install with go get

 	func main() {
+		defer mail.final()
 		s := new(Smtp)
 		s.SetHostname("smtp.gmail.com")
 		s.SetHostport(587)